Harry Coulby: Early life

 He won a position (without pay) with the London, Midland and Scottish Railway learning telegraphy.
 He was an expert at Morse code within three months.
 The company formally hired him at 12 shillings a week, and sent him to work at a telegraph station in the village of Ilkeston in Derbyshire.
 A year later, he was transferred to the telegraphy station at Marple, Greater Manchester, and received a raise of four shillings.
 In 1883, Coulby applied for and won an $800-a-year position with the British Cable Company.
 (Note: While the majority of sources say the firm was the British Cable Company, some say it was the West Indies and Panama Telegraph Company Havighurst implies that the West Indies and Panama Telegraph Co. was a subsidiary of the British Cable Company.)
 After a 26-day voyage about the steamship SS Leonora, Coulby arrived in Santiago de Cuba in Cuba.

 Two months after arriving in Cuba, Coulby contracted malaria.
 (Note: Brown says Coulby was in Cuba just two weeks before falling ill.)
-Unfortunately, because Coulby's salary was being used to defray the cost of his travel, he had to borrow $30 to pay for his treatment.
+Because his salary was being used to defray the cost of his travel, he had to borrow $30 to pay for his treatment.
 The company did not respond when he sought reimbursement for his medical care.
-Coulby also found himself clashing repeatedly with a senior telegrapher.
+He also found himself clashing repeatedly with a senior telegrapher.
 In March 1884, Coulby stowed away on the steamer SS Cienfuegos, which was bound for New York City.
 Still suffering from the after-effects of malaria, he was nursed to health for free by the Sisters of Charity of New York.

 After two weeks in the hospital, Coulby was well enough to be discharged.
 Determined to reach the Great Lakes but without any money, Coulby walked more than 600 mi from New York City to Albany, New York, and then west along the Erie Canal to Buffalo, New York.
 He then followed lakeshore railroad tracks to Cleveland, Ohio.
 During his two-week journey, he did odd jobs for pay for food, housing, and pocket money.